nafisalawalidris/Birthday-Card/README.md

 ## Features

 - Responsive design: The birthday card adjusts its layout and styling to fit different screen sizes, making it accessible on desktops, tablets and mobile devices.
-- Customisable message: You can easily customize the birthday message in the HTML file to suit your recipient.
+- Customisable message: You can easily customise the birthday message in the HTML file to suit your recipient.
 - Animated elements: The card includes CSS animations to add visual interest and engagement.

 ## Technologies Used